Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/quickstart/_index.md

 titleIcon = "fas fa-power-off"
 +++

-<p class="is-size-4 has-text-centered is-italic">Give a classic place a fresh look.</p>

 This page provides steps for quickly getting started with rbxmk.

 {{<alert type="info">}}

-This quick start assumes Windows for its examples.
-See the [Installation](installation) page for instructions on how to install rbxmk for other operating systems.
+Used to Remodel? check out the [comparison guide](overview/remodel).

 {{</alert>}}

 # Steps
+<p class="is-size-4 is-italic">Give a classic place a fresh look.</p>

+These steps uses Windows for their examples.
+See the [Installation](installation) page for instructions on how to install rbxmk for other operating systems.

 ## 1) Install rbxmk
-Download the [Windows installer][installer], then open it and follow the prompts.
+Download the [latest Windows installer][installer], then open it and follow the prompts.
 This will install rbxmk to your computer, and make it possible to run from a terminal.